Free redwork embroidery patterns

 Other areas can be decorated with either french knots or lazy daisy stitches.
 Either would work to decorate the hen's hat.

-I hope you have enjoyed this tutorial and will come back to check out the rest of my free redwork embroidery patterns as I add them to the site.
+I hope you have enjoyed this tutorial on free redwork embroidery patterns and will come back to check out the rest as I add them to the site.

 You might like these